zho13/snpssite/README.md

 important notes
+  - there are three paths you need to change:
+	1. in snps/__init__.py, change the snpedia and gwas_catalog paths
+	2. in snps/database.py, change the auto path

   - in order to delete user files that are more than 30 days old, you currently have to visit the /delete page